Dennis Specialist Vehicles: Divestments

-Transbus International
+TransBus International

 In 2000 Mayflower (Dennis and Alexander brands) and Henlys Group (Plaxton), aiming to save overheads, merged their British bus-making operations into a joint venture owned 70 per cent by Mayflower and 30 per cent by Henlys.
 The factories concerned employed 3,300 staff in seven places in Scotland and Yorkshire.

-Specialist Vehicles Limited was renamed Transbus International Limited on 31 December 2002.
+Specialist Vehicles Limited was renamed TransBus International Limited on 31 December 2002.

-In March 2004 Mayflower was placed in administration amid accusations of four years of falsifying crucial company records as to customers' payments to HSBC, counting the same income twice.
-Transbus was also placed in administration.
-Eventually Transbus Plaxton was sold to its managers, Brian Davidson and Mike Keane with the support of a private equity group.
-Transbus Alexander and Transbus Dennis were bought by a consortium which included David Murray, Brian Souter and Ann Gloag, and was branded Alexander Dennis.
+In March 2004, Mayflower was placed in administration amid accusations of four years of falsifying crucial company records as to customers' payments to HSBC, counting the same income twice.
+TransBus was also placed in administration.
+Eventually TransBus Plaxton was sold to its managers, Brian Davidson and Mike Keane with the support of a private equity group.
+TransBus Alexander and TransBus Dennis were bought by a consortium which included David Murray, Brian Souter and Ann Gloag, and was branded Alexander Dennis.

-The company incorporated as Dennis Motor Holdings in 1970 to save boardroom disputes having subsequently worn new names of:

-Dennis Motors, Hestair Dennis, Dennis Specialist Vehicles, Hestair Specialist Vehicles and just Specialist Vehicles but finally Transbus International was dissolved on 19 June 2018, after several times being restored from dissolution since 2008.
+TransBus International was dissolved on 19 June 2018, after several times being restored from dissolution since 2008.
+Manufacturing activity at Guildford, meanwhile, ceased in 2020 with the move of Alexander Dennis chassis production from the Slyfield Industrial Estate site to the main Alexander Dennis factory in Falkirk, with up to 200 jobs affected as a result.